 The Public Education system has a different cut off for entry (end of July in year of commencement) than Meriden.
 It is recognised that there will be girls joining Meriden in Year 7 whose birthdays fall after May in their year of commencement.
 These girls have always been accommodated.

-The placement of girls who are transferring between schools or seeking entry to Meriden after Year 8 will be at the discretion of the Principal or Head of Senior School.
+The placement of girls who are transferring between schools or seeking entry to Meriden after Year 8 will be at the discretion of the Principal.

 EARLY ENTRY PROCEDURES (APPENDIX 3)